 02. Web designer

 If you’re equally creative as you are technical, then web design could be an effective business idea.
 Web designers plan, create and style website layouts.
 You can find freelance work either by soliciting companies or web design agencies, or using a site like Wix marketplace.
 Run your own clientele of individuals and small businesses from home or anywhere with internet access.
 If working from home interests you, check out some business ideas for stay-at-home moms and our guide on how to make money from home.

 03. eCommerce retailer

 Are you an avid collector or creator of special things?
-Now is the time to turn items in your home closet or shelves into profit with this profitable ecommerce business idea.
+Now is the time to turn items in your home closet or shelves into profit with this profitable eCommerce business idea.
 You can open an online store and start selling products, accepting secure online payments and managing order fulfillment.

 04. SEO consultant